In September 2021 the Poultry Health and Welfare Group (PHWG) hosted a virtual workshop, which brought together industry and the government.

 “AI is a continued threat to all poultry keepers.
 We encourage keepers across the UK to implement strong biosecurity practices now, including regular shed maintenance checks, cleaning and disinfecting footwear and signing up for our email and text alerts.
 Making these tasks a regular fixture of your disease control plans now will make a significant difference in the fight against avian flu this winter and for years to come.”

-The latest advice from Defra includes several measures that can help all poultry keepers keep their flocks disease-free:
+The advice from Defra includes several measures that can help all poultry keepers keep their flocks disease-free:

 - Keep the area where birds live clean and tidy, control rats and mice and regularly clean and disinfect any hard surfaces.